English public school football games: 19th century

-By the early 19th century, (before the Factory Act of 1850), most working class people in Britain had to work six days a week, often for more than twelve hours a day.
+By the early 19th century, (before the Factory Act 1850, which evolved to become the Workplace Regulations 1992 in the present day), most working class people in Britain had to work six days a week, often for more than twelve hours a day.
 They had neither the time nor the inclination to engage in sport for recreation and, at the time, many children were part of the labour force.
 Feast day football on the public highway was at an end.
 Thus the public school boys, who were free from constant toil, became the inventors of organised football games with formal codes of rules.
 These gradually evolved into the modern football and rugby games that we know today.

 The boom in rail transport in Britain during the 1840s meant that people were able to travel further and with less inconvenience than they ever had before.
 Inter-school sporting competitions became possible.
 While local rules for athletics could be easily understood by visiting schools, it was nearly impossible for schools to play each other at football, as each school played by its own rules.

-Oldest School Football Clubs
+Oldest school football clubs

 These are the earliest schools to have evidence of regular, organised football.
-Each school would originally have played its own code.
+Each school originally played its own code.